-This allows the other system to read the Nomad Stays calendar and determine if the room is available for booking or not on any particular night.
+The iCal format allows these other systems to read the Nomad Stays calendar and determine if the room is available for booking or not on any particular night.
 If Nomad Stays has also inserted an iCal from your primary calendar, then a two-way calendaring system comes into effect.
 This means the calendars from both systems can be in sync.

 It means that when one OTA closes off a room then the others will also receive the iCal feed and be able to record the same room as being closed, on the same dates, for the same room.